 If Kiani Arkus Gardner could be a superhero, she would be Storm and use her superpowers to control the weather.

 “Hurricanes in the Gulf, calm them down.
 Fires in Australia, send the rain.
-From a purely humanitarian aspect, calming the weather is the best thing you could do for the world,” said Gardner, who graduated from Washington University in St. Louis (WUSTL) as a biology major in 2007.
+From a purely humanitarian aspect, calming the weather is the best thing you could do for the world,” said Gardner.
+She graduated from Washington University in St. Louis (WUSTL) as a biology major in 2007.

-The mother of two young boys cannot be a superhero (sometimes she has to play the supervillain), but she’s hoping her election to the U.S. House of Representatives will give her a chance to improve the lives of constituents living in Alabama’s 1st Congressional District.
+The mother of two young boys cannot be a superhero; sometimes, she has to play the supervillain.
+But she is hoping her election to the U.S. House of Representatives will give her a chance to improve the lives of constituents living in Alabama’s 1st Congressional District.